 In 1987, Dr. Busch founded the Family Arthritis Center, Loxahatchee, Fla.
-He is also the founder and president of American Arthritis and Rheumatology Associates (AARA), the largest rheumatology group in the U.S. Dr. Busch is a noted national speaker and a member of the speaker’s bureau of numerous pharmaceutical companies.
+He is also the founder and president of American Arthritis and Rheumatology Associates (AARA), a large U.S. rheumatology group.
+Dr. Busch is a noted national speaker and a member of the speaker’s bureau of numerous pharmaceutical companies.
 He has also been an investigator for numerous clinical trials and holds five patents.

 Dr. Busch obtained his Bachelor of Science from Hobart and William Smith Colleges, Geneva, N.Y.
 For his medical studies, he attended the New York College of Osteopathic Medicine at the New York Institute of Technology.
 He interned at Metropolitan Hospital, Philadelphia, and completed a medical residency at Norwalk Hospital, Connecticut, which is affiliated with Yale University.
 He served as chief medical resident and an instructor at Yale.

 For his rheumatology fellowship, Dr. Busch attended the University of Medicine and Dentistry, Newark, N.J., where he was awarded the Northeast Regional Fellow Award for Research and selected the chief fellow.